builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 **Layout -- three sections with explicit breathing room:**
 Specify three distinct sections.
 State explicitly that sections must be separated by generous whitespace and that each section must breathe.
 Do not leave whitespace to interpretation -- name it as a requirement.

+**Icons:**
+Use clean, minimal icons to anchor each stat visually.
+Google-style icons are acceptable and preferred over decorative or thematic clip art.
+One icon per proof point maximum.
+Icons must be functional, not decorative -- their job is to give the eye a landing point, not to add personality or theme.

 **Visual direction:**
 - Dark professional background (do not specify exact hex -- let NotebookLM choose within that constraint)
 - Font pairing: left to NotebookLM, but must be clean, readable at a glance, and carry authority.
 No decorative or display fonts.
 - Typography hierarchy: specify roles only (hero stat size, section label size, body content size) -- do not specify exact sizes
-- Accent colors: no more than two.
+- Accent colors: no more than three.
 Name which element receives the primary accent to control visual hierarchy.

 **Do NOT lines -- required at the close of every infographic prompt:**
 - "Do NOT use light or pastel colors."
-- "Do NOT use more than two accent colors total."
+- "Do NOT use more than three accent colors total."
 - "Do NOT use decorative dividers, background textures, or ornamental elements."
-- "Do NOT include generic stock imagery, icons, or clip art."
 - "Do NOT include a photo placeholder."
 - "Do NOT crowd sections together -- whitespace is part of the design, not wasted space."
 - "Do NOT use decorative or display fonts -- readability and authority are the only typographic goals."